Disney Plus: Everything to know

 Disney Plus is the Hollywood giant's hub for watching almost everything Disney produces.
 It streams shows and movies from Disney franchises, including Star Wars, Marvel and Pixar, and all the family-friendly movies and animation from Disney itself.
 It also includes programming Disney acquired by taking over Fox, such as The Simpsons and the X-Men movies.
 Going forward, Disney is aiming to introduce more than 100 originals a year to Disney Plus.
-Most recently, that includes the first new material from the Marvel Cinematic Universe like series The Falcon and the Winter Soldier premiering early Friday morning, followed by Loki on June 11.
+Most recently, that includes the first new material from the Marvel Cinematic Universe like WandaVision, the series The Falcon and the Winter Soldier that premiered Friday and Loki coming June 11.

 Disney Plus also added big-screen movie Raya and the Last Dragon to stream the same day it hits theaters earlier this month -- for an extra fee as part of its Premier Access system.
 (See the next section for more about that.)